 Jeremy Rossman [08:26] - This is another thing that's very important to employers, right?
 They don't want people who've just learned to trade, who knew how to assemble Ruby code today and then when the framework gets updated next year they're kind of lost or when the company makes a shift to a different framework they don't know how to relearn.
 We do a number of things to ensure that students are really strong in that front.
 The first is we do have a robust theoretical computer science fundamentals curriculum that students have to go through to really understand kind of behind the hood, like under the hood, what is going on and how do all these concepts work together.
 How do the different paradigms and structures underpin the different technologies and tools learning how to use?
-We also teach the concepts in sort of repeated and differentiate in your mind what is a property of the language, what is a property of the framework, what is a property of best practices, and what's actually a theoretical CS concept that underlies it all.
+We also teach the concepts in sort of repeated and different contexts.
+If you only learn programming in one language or one framework, it's hard to actually differentiate in your mind what is a property of the language, what is a property of the framework, what is a property of best practices, and what's actually a theoretical CS concept that underlies it all.
 When you start seeing this across different technologies, different languages, different frameworks, and you've had that theoretical CS education behind the scenes, then you're able to pick out and understand what is core to a specific framework versus what is a general and universal concept.
 As a simple example we see a lot of our students taking a lot of our iOS development courses and then getting jobs as Android developers, right?